mhucka/rsmirror/README.md

 1. This requires `rsync` 3.0.5 or higher on both the client and backup server.
 (Important: **OS X provides a much older version of `rsync`, even in Mac OS X 10.9 Mavericks&mdash;do not use the default Mac OS X version**.)

 2. This requires the "fileflags", "hfs-compression" and "crtimes" patches for `rsync` to be applied on Mac OS X systems.
 As of 2011-01-19, the version of `rsync` supplied by MacPorts is 3.0.7 and it includes the necessary patches.
-If you need to compile your own copy, see the `rsync` patch directory for more information.
+If you need to compile your own copy, see the `rsync` distribution's patch directory for more information.
 (For version 3.0.5,  http://rsync.samba.org/ftp/rsync/src/rsync-patches-3.0.5.tar.gz)

-3. You are strongly advised to configure the remote machine's file system to be case-sensitive.
+3. You are *strongly* advised to configure the remote machine's file system to be case-sensitive.
 This is the default on Linux, but on Mac OS X, a **different-from-the-defaults setting must be used when formatting the disk**.
-Without a case-sensitive destination file system, you will encounter problems copying a directory that contains both a file with a certain name and a subdirectory with the same name, as well as when a file changes only in the case of its names from one occasion to another.
+Without a case-sensitive destination file system, you will encounter problems copying a directory that contains both a file with a certain name and a subdirectory with the same name, as well as when a file changes only in the case of its name from one occasion to another.

 Installation